Quick Chicken Apple Salad (No Mayo + No Diary)

 Instructions

-- In a large bowl, whisk together the mustard, honey, salt, vinegar, and olive oil until well combined.
+- In a large bowl, whisk together the mustard, honey, salt, vinegar, and olive oil until it's well-combined.

-- Add the shallot, stir and allow to sit for 5 minutes.
+- Add the shallot, stir and allow it to sit for 5 minutes.

 - Add the apple, celery, cooked chicken, and cashews, stirring until well combined.